VRGParticles/Tunable-Assembly-of-Hybrid-Colloids-NatureMat-2020/README.md

 All other parameters below these two variables are pre-loaded with one of the parameters found in the script folder repository.
 For a new image, these parameters will have to be tweaked until appropriate for the image.
 ```
 Tip: For analysis of your own image (not provided by this repository), use the MATLAB function
-imshow below each image segmentation step to find reasonable input parameters for your image.
+'imshow' below each image segmentation step to find reasonable input parameters for your image.
 ```
 When the script is then run, the image(s) are read into the workspace and analyzed.
 If a wildcard (*.filetype) is used and there are multiple files of the same type in the directory, the script will loop through these images and analyze each.